fg2it/grafana-on-raspberry/docker/v4.x/README.md

   -v grafana-storage:/var/lib/grafana \
   fg2it/grafana-armhf:<tag>
 ```
+Note: An unnamed volume will be created for you when you boot Grafana,
+using `docker volume create grafana-storage` just makes it easier to find
+by giving it a name.

 You need at least docker v1.9 for this.
 See the [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/data-volumes)
 documentation on docker.

-## Installing plugins for Grafana (since v3)
+## Installing plugins for Grafana

-Pass the plugins you want installed to docker with the `GF_INSTALL_PLUGINS` environment variable as a comma seperated list.
+Pass the plugins you want installed to docker with the `GF_INSTALL_PLUGINS` environment variable as a comma separated list.
 This will pass each plugin name to `grafana-cli plugins install ${plugin}`.

 ```bash
 docker run \